-- A. The recipient used proper judgment and discretion and did not precipitate the necessity for the act. - B. The act was not foolhardy. - C. The recipient made a significant and lasting contribution to the law enforcement profession.
+- A. The recipient used proper judgment and discretion and did not precipitate the necessity for the act - B. The act was not foolhardy. - C. The recipient made a significant and lasting contribution to the law enforcement profession.

-DISTINGUISHED CITIZEN AWARD
+DISTINGUISHED CITIZEN OF THE YEAR AWARD

 Effective law enforcement can only be accomplished with the support and cooperation of citizens throughout the state.
-The OPOA seeks to further the acceptance of this shared responsibility through annual recognition of citizen(s) whose actions have made an exceptional contribution in one or more of the following areas: the apprehension of criminals, the prevention of crime, the safety of the public or improvement of the relationship between law enforcement and citizens.
-Criminal justice/public safety personnel are excluded from consideration.
+The OPOA seeks to further the acceptance of this shared responsibility through recognition of one citizen each year whose actions have made an exceptional contribution in one or more of the following areas: the apprehension of criminals, the prevention of crime, the safety of the public or improvement of the relationship between law enforcement and citizens.

+The Distinguished Citizen of the Year Award may only be awarded to one individual each year and criminal justice/public safety personnel are excluded from consideration.
 The award may only be given to a citizen who has performed highly creditable or unusual actions; or who has made an exceptional and lasting contribution to support law enforcement.